This Italian Town Is Paying People To Move In

 Advertisement

-While the offer seems pretty straight-forward, there is a catch: you should be earning at least €7,500 per year, which converts to roughly just under $9,000.
+While the offer seems pretty straight-forward, there is a catch: you should be earning at least €7,500 per year, which converts to £6,690.
 Residents must also take up full residency in Candela and rent (or possibly buy) a house.
 So if you’re looking to relocate and live off the lay of the land, think twice.

 "We don't want people flocking here thinking they get to live off the town hall's revenues, all new residents must work and have an income,” says Bascianelli.